eProsima/vulcanexus/docs/rst/tutorials/tools/fastddsspy/fastddsspy.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

 In the toolbar at the top, open the ``Options`` menu and select ``Participant Configuration``.
-This window lets you choose the transport mode, domain ID, and other advanced options.
+This window lets you choose the transport mode, Domain ID, and other advanced options.
 In this tutorial, set the Domain ID to ``10``.

 .. figure:: /rst/figures/tutorials/tools/fastddsspy/ParticipantConfiguration.png